whatisinternet/ToTrello/README.md

     $ export TRELLO_DEVELOPER_PUBLIC_KEY='[Your key here]'
     $ export TRELLO_MEMBER_TOKEN='[Your key here]'

-### Creating a .totrello.yml file:
+### Creating a .totrello.yml file (Must be in root directory):

 The ToTrello yml file allows you to customize the way ToTrello functions:
 + Project_name : The name of the project (i.e. ToTrello)
 + board_name   : The Trello board you want to post to
 + default_list : The list you want your new todo items to post to
++ todo_types   : The types of todo items you want to capture
++ comment_style: How comments appear in your file types
++ file_types   : Types of files you want to include in the search
 + excludes     : The files or directories you want to exclude

 #### Sample file: